 We encourage you to have a larger image for your logo.
 Try to use a high dimension of the logo, and we’ll do the rest by scaling it.
 This way the logo will adapt to any screen size (both desktop and mobile).

 Now that you know what’s better to do when setting up your logo, here’s what you have to do in order to upload it on your WordPress site:

-It couldn’t be easier than that, and you’ve already make an important step in order to personalize your upcoming website.
+It couldn’t be easier than that, and you’ve already made an important step in order to personalize your upcoming website.

 Using a Text Version

-If you don’t have any graphic symbol that stand for your business, we recommend you to choose the text option instead.
+If you don’t have any graphic symbol that stands for your business, we recommend you to choose the text option instead.
 It’s a good switch if you’re careful with details like the font and its size.
-In this case, simply use the Site Title field under Site Title & Logo and style its font using the options from Customizer > Header.
+In this case, simply use the Site Title field under Site Title & Logo and style its font using the options from Customizer→ Header.